Plymouth Argyle vs Watford FA Cup review

 If this had been Manchester United or any other Premiership side, Watford would have possibly been despatched by three or four goals to nil, but the luck of the draw ensures that the Golden Boys make it to the semis for the second time in four years.
 Nothing to take away from the Pilgrims- all credit to their fighting spirit, but you need something more than that- that extra bit of class and quality and some luck too.

-Watford now join Blackburn in the last four, and will hope to emulate their team of 1984 by making it to the finals.
+Watford now join Blackburn in the last four & will hope to emulate their team of 1984 by making it to the finals.

 First yellow- Marcel Seip ( Plymouth)